graphprotocol/research/specs/graph-spec-v2/index-chain/Proof-of-Stake.md

 - the blockhash of each round will be stored (note, we will find a way to make this less work intensive)
 NOTE: most of this should be left to the consensus section
+TODO: yeah, just turn this into how stake specifically matters to rounds

 ---